nac0n/OT-test/README.txt

 $ mongod --dbpath <dbpath>

-<dbpath> means the path to .\OT-test-sync\db\.
+<dbpath> means the path to .\OT-test\db\.
 This will put all your database files in that folder and start the database.
 You can access the database using the MongoDB shell located at C:\Program Files\MongoDB\Server\3.2\bin from which you then in terminal/command prompt type:
 $ mongo
 ...to start the mongo shell.